colxi/lemminjs/README.md

 LemminJS is a clone of the Lemmings® classic game (by Dailly and David Jones), implemented using Javascript (ES6).

-Yhe objective in this personal project is to achieve a functional full-playable game, with some modern extra capabilities implemented (viewport zoom, cross device, seponsive UI...) , without using any sort of external game engine.
+Yhe objective in this personal project is to achieve a functional full-playable game, with some modern extra capabilities implemented (viewport zoom, cross device, seponsive UI...) , without using any sort of external game JStick

 > In development!